m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 Access to different portions of address space (user vs kernel) are governed the current privilege ring in which a process is currently executing.

 In x86 systems, a process must be in ring 0 to access kernel code.
-If it is operating in user mode (ring 3), it can’t access the kernel portion of the address space.
+If it is operating in user mode (ring 3), it can't access the kernel portion of the address space.

-The 1GB points to the same kernel code in each process (i.e. we aren’t copying code for each process that is created), but the 3GB section is unique for each process.
+The 1GB points to the same kernel code in each process (i.e. we aren't copying code for each process that is created), but the 3GB section is unique for each process.

-While modern operating systems create this fence between untrusted code and trusted code, older operating systems didn’t do this.
+While modern operating systems create this fence between untrusted code and trusted code, older operating systems didn't do this.

 For example, MS-DOS does not have this separation.
 This means that any process could alter operating system code.
 Clearly, this is a vulnerability of this early OS.